danielfrankcom/securemessenger/README.md

 This project was built for SENG 360 (Security Engineering) at the University of Victoria.
 The full assignment requirements can be found in `requirements.pdf`.

+For extensive method documentation, see the `/docs/` folder.

 The code was written by Kyle Thorpe and Daniel Frankcom.

 1. To run the code, first compile with `javac *.java`